opendocsg/opendoc-supreme-court-judgements/2019_SGHC_71/report.md

 (2)    For the purposes of this Act, a person commits the offence of trafficking in a controlled drug if he has in his possession that drug for the purpose of trafficking.

-31     The Court of Appeal held in _Muhammad Ridzuan bin Md Ali v Public Prosecutor and other matters_ (at \[59\]) that the elements of a charge of trafficking under s 5(1)(_a_) read with s 5(2) of the MDA are (a) possession of a controlled drug; (b) knowledge of the nature of the drug; and (c) proof that possession of the drug was for the purpose of trafficking which was not authorised.
+31     The Court of Appeal held in _Muhammad Ridzuan bin Md Ali v Public Prosecutor and other matters_  [2014] 3 SLR 721  (at \[59\]) that the elements of a charge of trafficking under s 5(1)(_a_) read with s 5(2) of the MDA are (a) possession of a controlled drug; (b) knowledge of the nature of the drug; and (c) proof that possession of the drug was for the purpose of trafficking which was not authorised.
 There was no dispute between the parties as to the law.

 ## Decision on conviction